 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-Knowing where you fall on a credit score range can be immensely helpful.
-It can help you predict whether you’ll qualify for a new loan or credit card, so it’s worth working to understand it all.
+Knowing where you fall on a credit score range can be immensely helpful because it can give you an idea of whether you’ll qualify for a new loan or credit card.
+Your credit scores can also help determine the interest rates you’re offered — higher rates could add up to lots of money over time.

 Understanding your credit scores

-First off, you have more than one credit score.
-There are a few reasons for that.
+First off, you have more than one credit score, and there are a few reasons for that.

 There are different scores for specific products.
-For example, there are special auto and insurance credit scores.
+For example, there are special auto and home insurance credit scores.
 There are also different credit-scoring models, like FICO and VantageScore, which means you could have scores according to each model.
+Even the same model could give a different score depending on whether it uses data from your Equifax, Experian or TransUnion credit report.

-Even though there are quite a few different scores out there, it’s worth knowing the general range that your scores fall into — especially since they can determine your access to certain financial products and the terms you’ll get.
+Even though there are many different credit scores out there, it’s worth knowing the general range that your scores fall into — especially since they can determine your access to certain financial products and the terms you’ll get.

-FICO and VantageScore Solutions create the most widely used consumer credit scores and update their scoring models from time to time.
+FICO and VantageScore Solutions create the most widely used consumer credit scores, and these companies update their scoring models from time to time.

 Here’s what the ranges look like for VantageScore 3.0.